Pixie King: Production

+This episode was directed by Ron Hughart, who would go on to direct episodes for Futurama, and become supervising director for American Dad!.
+Hughart, himself, was an individual regarded to be reliable by both series creator John Kricfalusi and Nickelodeon executives, once he was hired to direct the episode "Haunted House".
 Stephen DeStefano was responsible for the storyboards.
-Ron Hughart, an individual regarded to be reliable by both series creator John Kricfalusi and Nickelodeon executives, was director.
-This was the last episode in the series to use Kricfalusi's insane laughter as Ren, which first appeared in "Stimpy's Invention".
+DeStefano also felt vulnerable with Kricfalusi's actions when he was first brought to Games Animation, criticizing his toxic, malevolent behavior.
+This was also the last episode in the series to use Kricfalusi's insane laughter as Ren, which debuted in "Stimpy's Invention".

 Reception

 American journalist Thad Komorowski gave the episode three out of five stars, noting its "barren spot-gag" nature could be overcome by improving its story, which director Hughart was not involved with.